csgf/abinitdm-portlet/docs/index.rst

 **WebDAV**: The EMI-3 DPM Grid Storage Element, with WebDAV interface, to be used for this e-Infrastructure;

-In Fig. 1 is shown how the portlet has been configured to run simulation on the EUMEDGRID-Support e-Infrastructure.
+In the following figure is shown how the portlet has been configured to run simulation on the EUMEDGRID-Support e-Infrastructure.

 .. image:: images/ABINIT_settings.jpg
    :align: center